 Sometimes you want to find out where a value is in a list.
 You can accomplish this task by writing a method that will return the index of the first occurrence of the value in the list.
-Because you don't know exactly where you'll find the value, you might try including this method in a while loop, as in the following pseudocode:
+Because you don't know exactly where you'll find the value, you might try using a while loop, as in the following pseudocode:

 '''

-int i = 0;

 while (we haven't found it yet) {

 i++;

-}

 '''